 @begin label String containing a unique name for this Subpopulation The label is optional - a label will be generated automatically if none is specified.
 The label is of most use in GUI mode to tell the Subpopulations apart on the graphs. colour A colour to use for this Subpopulation (integer) The colour is also optional, and only relevant in GUI mode.
 Colours are preset in a colourmap, and they are indexed by this integer, which should be a positive integer.
 Colours will be automatically assigned to Subpopulations if not specified here.
 The only reason to specify the colour is for consistency across a number of runs. probability The probability that any newly created Land Manager will belong to this Subpopulation (floating point) landMgrClass Which class to use to represent the Land Managers.
-This parameter should either be 'LandManager' or 'PositiveLandManager', depending on the Land Parcel transfer mechanism required. strategySelectorFile The name of a file to get the strategies for this Subpopulation from memorySizeMin The minimum number of Years a member of this Subpopulation will be able to recall Climate, Economy, Yield and Land Use data for. memorySizeMax The maximum number of Years neighbourWeightDist Distribution from which to set the neighbourhood weighting of member Land Managers This parameter should either be 'normal' or 'uniform'. neighbourWeightMin Minimum neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is 'uniform'. neighbourWeightMax Maximum neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is 'uniform'.
+This parameter should either be 'LandManager' or 'PositiveLandManager', depending on the Land Parcel transfer mechanism required. strategySelectorFile The name of a file to get the strategies for this Subpopulation from memorySizeMin The minimum number of Years a member of this Subpopulation will be able to recall Climate, Economy, Yield and Land Use data for. (integer) memorySizeMax The maximum number of Years (integer)

-neighbourWeightMean Mean neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is 'normal'. neighbourWeightVar Neighbourhood weighting variance (floating point) This parameter should only appear if 'neighbourWeightDist' is 'normal'. imitateProbDist Distribution from which to set the probability of imitation of member Land Managers This parameter should either be 'normal' or 'uniform'. imitateProbMin Minimum imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'uniform'. imitateProbMax Maximum imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'uniform'. imitateProbMean Mean imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'normal'. imitateProbVar Imitation probability variance (floating point) This parameter should only appear if 'imitateProbDist' is 'normal'. habitImitateThresholdDist Distribution from which to set the aspiration threshold of member Land Managers This parameter should either be 'normal' or 'uniform'. habitImitateThresholdMin Minimum aspiration threshold (floating point) This parameter should only appear if 'habitImitateThresholdDist' is 'uniform'. habitImitateThresholdMax Maximum aspiration threshold (floating point) This parameter should only appear if 'habitImitateThresholdDist' is 'uniform'. habitImitateThresholdMean Mean aspiration threshold (floating point) This parameter should only appear if 'habitImitateThresholdDist' is 'normal'. habitImitateThresholdVar Aspiration threshold variance (floating point) This parameter should only appear if 'habitImitateThresholdDist' @end is 'normal'. ectid
+neighbourWeightDist Distribution from which to set the neighbourhood weighting of member Land Managers This parameter should either be 'normal' or 'uniform'. neighbourWeightMin Minimum neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is 'uniform'. neighbourWeightMax Maximum neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is 'uniform'. neighbourWeightMean Mean neighbourhood weighting (floating point) This parameter should only appear if 'neighbourWeightDist' is Neighbourhood weighting variance (floating point) neighbourWeightVar This parameter should only appear if 'neighbourWeightDist' is imitateProbDist Distribution from which to set the probability of imitation of member Land Managers This parameter should either be 'normal' or 'uniform'. imitateProbMin Minimum imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'uniform'. imitateProbMax Maximum imitation probability (floating point) This parameter should only appear if 'imitateProbDist' is 'uniform'.
+Mean imitation probability (floating point) imitateProbMean This parameter should only appear if 'imitateProbDist' is 'normal'. imitateProbVar Imitation probability variance (floating point) This parameter should only appear if 'imitateProbDist' is 'normal'. habitImitateThresholdDist Distribution from which to set the aspiration threshold of member Land Managers This parameter should either be 'normal' or 'uniform'. habitImitateThresholdMin Minimum aspiration threshold (floating point) This parameter should only appear if 'habitImitateThresholdDist' is 'uniform'. habitImitateThresholdMax Maximum aspiration threshold (floating point) This parameter should only appear if 'habitlmitateThresholdDist' is 'uniform'. habitImitateThresholdMean Mean aspiration threshold (floating point) This parameter should only appear if 'habitlmitateThresholdDist' is 'normal'.
+Aspiration threshold variance (floating point) habitImitateThresholdVar This parameter should only appear if 'habitlmitateThresholdDist' is 'normal'. biddingStrategyClass Class to use for the Bidding Strategy of member Land Managers This parameter should either be 'normal' or 'uniform'.
+Configuration string for the Bidding Strategy biddingStrategyConfig This parameter should only appear if 'habitlmitateThresholdDist' is 'uniform'.
+Class to use for the Land Parcel Selection Strategy of selectionStrategyClass member Land Managers This parameter should only appear if 'habitImitateThresholdDist' is 'uniform'. priceDist Distribution from which to set the in-migrant Land Parcel Offer Price of member Land Managers